spacetelescope/style-guides/guides/software-versioning.md

 When reasonable, software should follow the principles of ["Semantic Versioing"](https://semver.org/).
-See the linked page for more details, but the  The idea here is simple: version numbers should be MAJOR.MINOR.PATCH, where MAJOR is only updated for backwards-incompatible changes, MINOR for backwards-compatible changes with new features, or PATCH for changes without new features (e.g., bugfixes or documentation improvements).
+See the linked page for more details, but the idea here is simple: version numbers should be MAJOR.MINOR.PATCH, where MAJOR is only updated for backwards-incompatible changes, MINOR for backwards-compatible changes with new features, or PATCH for changes without new features (e.g., bugfixes or documentation improvements).